TorbenVilladsen/np-sam/README.md

 ```

 ## Acknowledgment
-This repo benefits from Meta's [Segment Anything](https://github.com/facebookresearch/segment-anything).
+This repo benefits from Meta's [Segment Anything](https://github.com/facebookresearch/segment-anything) and [FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM).
 Thanks for their great work.